Food and Beverage Manufacturing

 The Greater Rochester, NY Region offers a host of resources for food and beverage companies.
 The combination of rich, fertile land with access to 7% of the world's fresh water supply gives the Rochester Region an incredible supply of fresh fruit, vegetables, and wine.

-Dairy Supply: New York is the fourth largest milk producing state in the U.S. The Rochester Region is the largest milk producing region in New York.
+Dairy Supply: New York is the third largest milk producing state in the U.S. The Rochester Region is the largest milk producing region in New York.
 This abundant milk supply was one of the reasons Alpina Foods chose to expand in our region.

 Fully Integrated Supply Chain: Local companies have access to fully integrated supply chain assets, including precision manufacturing, engineering, and packaging support.
 In addition there are world-class research and development resources available at Rochester Institute of Technology and Cornell University.